top of page

 Cost: None

-Participants in this six-week online program are partnered with mentors and spend 40 hours per week on assignments such as laboratory research, database research, or clinical research.
+Participants in this six-week online program are partnered with mentors and spend 40 hours per week on laboratory research, database research, or clinical research.
 They also attend weekly workshops and professional development sessions on issues such as seeking admission to graduate and professional programs of study.
 The program offers a stipend to participants.

 Cost: None